-There’s isn’t a simple way to calculate how much your house extension plan will cost.
+There’s isn’t a simple way to calculate how much your house extension will cost.
 The final bill will depend on your location, the overall quality and complexity of the design.

 A simple extension could cost around £1,000 per square metre, whereas a more complex scheme can easily cost £2,000 per square metre.
 Again the cost depends on a range of factors and professional fees can push the overall cost even higher.

 The overwhelming majority of extensions can be designed and managed by an architect.
 However, if you have a complex design or plot then you might need to also employ a structural engineer.

 It’s worth considering how much value you will add to your property and calculate the expected rate of return on your investment.
 If you’re unsure talk to a local estate agent.
 Make sure you balance your budget with the value you’ll add.